-Technology Breaking Barriers And Adding A New Dimension To Theatrical Performance
+Technology Breaking Barriers: New Dimensions To Theatrical Performance

 In 1712 Joseph Addison, founder of English daily newspaper ‘The Spectator’, wrote the following:

 “There is no question but our great-grandchildren will be very curious to know the reason why their forefathers used to sit together like an audience of foreigners in their own country, and to hear whole plays acted before them in a tongue which they did not understand […] I cannot forbear thinking how naturally an historian, who writes two or three hundred years hence […] will make the following reflection, ‘In the beginning of the eighteenth century, the Italian tongue was so well understood in England, that operas were acted on the public stage in that language.’ ”

 Theatre is a large part of national culture, and the celebrated works of each culture’s playwrights oftentimes lend invaluable insight into political and socio-economic context of the time.
 Take Victor Hugo’s works, for example, showing in rich detail the daily lives of the common public during the French Revolution with Les Miserables, and with a rather harsh social commentary in Ruy Blas, using the piece to point out all the aspects of aristocracy Hugo himself finds ridiculous.
 From the decor to the context to the language used, each theatrical piece is a unique view into the world of the playwright, past or present.
 The pace, rhythm and melody of a language adds an invaluable dimension to a piece of theatre, take away this linguistic layer and the nuance of a piece changes completely.

 Cyrano de Bergerac with English subtitles, playing at the Théâtre Ranelagh in Paris – copyright Theatre in Paris